Enter your ZIP to find local pros.

 Not all damaged siding needs to be replaced, but sometimes replacement is the smarter long-term choice.
 Repairs are typically best for small, localized issues.
 Replacement is better when the damage is widespread, the siding has reached the end of its lifespan, or you want to upgrade to a more durable material.

-When to Repair: Small cracks, isolated rot, loose panels, or damage affecting less than 10–15% of a wall.
-Great when the rest of your siding is still in good shape.
+When to Repair: Small cracks, isolated rot, loose panels, or damage affecting less than 10–15% of a wall—especially when the rest of your siding is still in good condition.

 When to Replace: Widespread warping, large moisture-damaged areas, mold behind the siding, or older siding that’s brittle, discontinued, or inefficient.